Bikepacking King Alfred's Way

 Guidebook to bikepacking King Alfred's Way.
 The 353km circular route from Winchester explores some of England's most iconic landscapes and ancient sites.
 Devised by Cycling UK, the route is split into 7 stages and is suitable for beginners and experienced riders with a decent level of fitness.

-• Stages graded for difficulty, from easy to moderate
+• Seven stages graded for difficulty, from easy to moderate

 • 1:150,000 maps included for each stage

-• Alternative schedules break the route down into between 3 and 7 days
+• Alternative schedules breaking the route into between 3 and 7 days

-• Handy route summary tables, accommodation listings and wild camping spots help you plan your itinerary
+• Route summary tables, accommodation listings and suggested wild camping spots to help plan your itinerary

-• Easily accessible by train from London and the north and west of the UK
+• Easily accessible by train from London and from the north and west of the UK

 Printed book